-Evidence indicates that people of low socioeconomic status experience difficulty accessing healthcare.
-2,56-67 In 2017, OFM reported that for Washington State, when compared with the uninsured rate of the highest income group, the uninsured rate was three to four times higher for those with incomes in the three lowest income groups (below 100% of the FPL, 100-138% of the FPL, and 139-400% of the FPL).
-In addition, the Health Benefit Exchange reported that individuals spend a large percentage of their income on health coverage.
-For example, individuals with incomes at 139% to 150% of the federal poverty level with a federal subsidy spend 14% of their income on health insurance premiums plus deductibles.
-Individuals in this income group that do not receive a federal subsidy spend 76% of their income on health insurance premiums plus deductibles.
+Evidence indicates that people of low socioeconomic status experience difficulty accessing healthcare.^{2,68-79,130} In 2020, OFM reported that for Washington State, when compared with the uninsured rate of the highest income group, the uninsured rate was four times higher for those with incomes in the three lowest income groups (below 100% of the FPL, 100-138% of the FPL, and 139-400% of the FPL).96 In addition, the Health Benefit Exchange reported that individuals spend a large percentage of their income on health coverage.
+For example, individuals with incomes at 139% to 150% of the FPL with a federal subsidy spend 14% of their income on health insurance premiums plus deductibles.80 Individuals in this income group that do not receive a federal subsidy spend 76% of their income on health insurance premiums plus deductibles.80

-A report by the U.S. Agency for Healthcare Research and Quality stated, "more than half of measures show that [low-income] households have worse care than high-income households" and that "significant disparities continue for people [with low-incomes] compared with high-income people who report they were unable to get or were delayed in getting needed medical care due to financial or insurance reasons."
-Significant correlations exist between lower income and a number of health indicators including worse overall self-reported health, depression, asthma, arthritis, stroke, oral health, tobacco use, women's health indicators, health screening rates, physical activity, and diabetes.
-Further, 2015 data indicate that age-adjusted death rates were higher in Washington census tracks with higher poverty rates.
-Household income was the strongest predictor of self-reported health status in Washington in 2016, even after accounting for age, education, and race/ethnicity.
-Findings from Washington's Maternal Mortality Review indicated that women who had Medicaid coverage were disproportionately represented among all pregnancy-associated deaths.
-Moreover, data show, "the majority of women who died by suicide received insurance coverage from Medicaid."
+A report by the U.S. Agency for Healthcare Research and Quality stated, "more than half of measures show that [low-income] households have worse care than high-income households" and that "significant disparities continue for people [with low-incomes] compared with high-income people who report they were unable to get or were delayed in getting needed medical care due to financial or insurance reasons."74 Significant correlations exist between lower income and a number of health indicators including worse overall self-reported health, depression, asthma, arthritis, stroke, oral health, tobacco use, women's health indicators, health screening rates, physical activity, and diabetes.81 Further, 2015 data indicate that age-adjusted death rates were higher in Washington census tracks with higher poverty rates.57 Household income was the strongest predictor of self-reported health status in Washington in 2016, even after accounting for age, education, and race/ethnicity.82 Findings from Washington's Maternal Mortality Review indicated that women who had Medicaid coverage were disproportionately represented among all pregnancy-associated deaths.16 Moreover, data show, "the majority of women who died by suicide received insurance coverage from Medicaid."16

-There is strong consensus in the scientific literature that improving health outcomes for low-income populations would help decrease health disparities by income.
-In addition, since SB 6128 extends access to health insurance coverage for individuals with incomes between 133% and 193% of the federal poverty level, there is very strong evidence that SB 6128 will decrease inequities by socioeconomic status.
+There is strong consensus in the scientific literature that improving health outcomes for lowincome populations would help decrease health inequities by income.
+In addition, since SB 5068 extends access to health insurance coverage for individuals with incomes between 133% and 193% of the FPL, there is very strong evidence that SB 5068 will decrease inequities by socioeconomic status.

-Overall, there is very strong evidence that SB 6128 has the potential to decrease health inequities by geography, immigration status, race/ethnicity, and socioeconomic status.
+Overall, there is very strong evidence that SB 5068 has the potential to decrease health inequities by geography, immigration status, race/ethnicity, and socioeconomic status.